lngarrett/bubba/README.md

 ### Endpoints (In Progress)
 * `GET /` - Currently shows some debugging info
-* `/camera/:camera_name/motion` - triggers an alert if there is credit.
+* `GET /camera/:camera_name/motion` - triggers an alert if there is credit.